 - Direct students and staff to stay home if they have COVID-19 symptoms.
 COVID-19 symptoms are as follows: - o Primary symptoms of concern: cough, fever (temperature of 100.4°F or higher) or chills, shortness of breath, difficulty breathing, or new loss of taste or smell. - o Note that muscle pain, headache, sore throat, diarrhea, nausea, vomiting, new nasal congestion, and runny nose are also symptoms often associated with COVID-19.
-More information about COVID-19 symptoms is available from CDC. - o In addition to COVID-19 symptoms, students must be excluded from school for signs of other infectious diseases, per existing school policy and protocols.
+More information about COVID-19 symptoms is available from CDC.

+- o In addition to COVID-19 symptoms, students must be excluded from school for signs of other infectious diseases, per existing school policy and protocols.
 See pages 9-11 of OHA/ODE Communicable Disease Guidance for Schools. - o Emergency signs that require immediate medical attention: - Trouble breathing - Persistent pain or pressure in the chest - New confusion or inability to awaken - Bluish lips or face (lighter skin); greyish lips or face (darker skin) - Other severe symptoms - Screen all elementary grade students for symptoms on-site every day.
 This can be done visually as well as asking students and staff about any new symptoms or close contact with someone with COVID-19.
 For students, confirmation from a parent/caregiver or guardian can also be appropriate.
 Secondary students must also be screened every day.
-This can be done off-site, prior to coming to school. - Staff members can self-screen and attest to their own health, but regular reminders of the importance of daily screening must be provided to staff.4 - Anyone displaying or reporting the primary symptoms of concern must be isolated (see section 1i) and sent home as soon as possible.
+This can be done off-site, prior to coming to school. - Staff members can self-screen and attest to their own health, but regular reminders of the importance of daily screening must be provided to staff. - Anyone displaying or reporting the primary symptoms of concern must be isolated (see section 1i) and sent home as soon as possible.
 See table "Planning for COVID-19 Scenarios in Schools." - o Additional guidance for nurses and health staff. - Follow LPHA advice on restricting from school any student or staff known to have been exposed (e.g., by a household member) to COVID-19.
-See "Planning for COVID-19 Scenarios in Schools" and the COVID-19 Exclusion Summary Guide.
+See "Planning for COVID-19 Scenarios in Schools" and the COVID-19 Exclusion Summary Guide. - Staff or students with a chronic or baseline cough that has worsened or is not well-controlled with medication must be excluded from school.
+Do not exclude staff or students who have other symptoms that are chronic or baseline symptoms (e.g., asthma, allergies, etc.) from school.
+See the COVID-19 Exclusion Summary Guide. - Hand hygiene on entry to school every day: wash with soap and water for 20 seconds or use an alcohol-based hand sanitizer with 60-95% alcohol.